thesoul214/typescript-cheatsheet/README.md

 ## `Omit` type when extending an interface

 Sometimes, we might want to omit certain types from an extended interface.
 One of the most common reasons is to **overwrite** a property.
-Let's first define the `Omit` special type that we will be using to exclude properties, and then we'll do a scenario exercise:
+Let"s first define the `Omit` special type that we will be using to exclude properties, and then we"ll do a scenario exercise:

 ```ts
 type Omit<T, K extends keyof T> = Pick<T, Exclude<keyof T, K>>